Terms used:

 Markings may be measured by the officials for compliance while being worn.

-The Canada Cup will be completed no later than the first Sunday following February 28 of the current Registration Year for the Gold (Intermediate) and Open categories.
-The dates of the Canada Cup will be announced to all Clubs not later than July 1 preceding the championships.
+Skate Canada Cup will be completed no later than the first Sunday following February 28 of the current Registration Year for the Novice, Gold, Open, and Senior Elite 12 categories.
+The dates of Skate Canada Cup will be announced to all Clubs not later than July 1 preceding the championships.

-The rules for Regional Synchronized Skating Championships apply to the Canada Cup.
+The rules for Regional Synchronized Skating Championships apply to Skate Canada Cup.

 The Registration rules apply.